Log in

 Top Review 37

-Yesterday, the Fleuri blog prompted me to do a parallel test of the current EdP with a vintage EdT, of which a lovely perfume fortunately sent me a sample.
-Thanks a lot for this.
+Fleuri's blog prompted me yesterday to conduct a parallel test of the current EdP with a vintage EdT, of which a lovely Parfumo kindly sent me a sample.
+Thank you for that.

-I'd like to say something else, but: Joy is rightfully employed.
-Anyway, the shadow left by this fragrance with a great past.
+I would like to say something different, but: Joy is rightly being discontinued.
+At least the shadow that remains of this fragrance with a great past.

-This old eau de toilette will delight you with a bouquet of flowers, in which the duo of rose and jasmine is particularly dominant.
-Lily-of-the-valley remains discreetly in the background, the other flowers of the pyramid I can't even perceive individually.
-This wonderful floral scent is accompanied by soft citrus notes and soft aldehydes.
-Very gently a breath of civet blows over, which does not let any urinary associations arise for me.
-I read "dirty soap" somewhere around here.
-I think that's it.
-Zibet, in much smaller doses than in Jicky, brings a little wickedness to this wonderfully gentle soap.
-I find Poliboy furniture polish a bit trite.
-But I can't express better how the flower melange blends into a breathtakingly beautiful, slightly waxy fragrance with a distinct vintage character.
-What do I consume now after a few more drops of this EdT, not to mention higher concentrations.
+The old Eau de Toilette delights with a bouquet where the duo of rose and jasmine predominates.
+Lily of the valley stays discreetly in the background; I can't perceive the other flowers in the pyramid individually.
+This wonderful floral scent is accompanied by soft citrus notes and gentle aldehydes.
+A hint of civet also wafts softly over, which for me does not evoke any urinous associations.
+I read somewhere that it smells like "dirty soap."
+I think that captures it.
+Civet, in much lower dosage than in Jicky, brings a bit of naughtiness to this wonderfully soft soap.
+I find Poliboy furniture polish a bit crude.
+But I can't express better how the floral blend merges into a breathtakingly beautiful, slightly waxy scent with a distinct vintage character.
+How I long for a few more drops of this EdT, not to mention higher concentrations.

-The current eau de parfum on the other wrist shows only superficial similarities: It's also a soapy floral scent.
+The current Eau de Parfum on the other wrist has only superficial similarities: it is also a soapy floral perfume.

-But I smell mostly lilies of the valley.
-Lily of the valley even more than jasmine.
-In my opinion, an attempt has been made here to compensate for the impression of civilization with lilies of the valley.
-Synthetic civet might have been better, but I have no idea.
+But I primarily smell lily of the valley.
+More lily of the valley than jasmine.
+In my opinion, there was an attempt here to compensate for the civet impression with lily of the valley.
+Synthetic civet might have been better, but I'm not a perfumer and have no idea.
+In any case, the modern scent also stinks, but I am sure: that comes from the lily of the valley.

-And yes, the rose is gone.
-So is the softness.
-Instead, more of a harsh curd soap impression without polish and without minimal residual sweetness.
-No refinement
+And yes: The rose is gone.
+The softness too.
+Instead, there is more of a harsh soap impression without polish and without minimal residual sweetness.
+Lacking refinement.

-Now my disappointment may also be due to the fact that I have problems with lilies of the valley anyway.
-Friends of lily of the valley may also enjoy the new fragrance, which is now being discontinued, with its lovely facets.
-In any case, I will not bunkering any fragrances in the current version.
+Now, my disappointment may also stem from the fact that I have problems with lily of the valley anyway.
+Lily of the valley lovers may find charming facets in the new scent that is now being discontinued.
+In any case, I will not hoard fragrances in the current version.

-Instead, I hope that Dior will one day have a "Joy.
-Eau de Toilette Originale" Well, Miss Dior has one.
-It would be good if they didn't try our patience until 2035
+Instead, I hope that Dior will eventually release a "Joy.
+Eau de Toilette Originale."
+They have done it with Miss Dior as well.
+It would be good if they don't test our patience until 2035.

 32 Comments